 There are many interdependencies between other EUDAMED components and the BUDI.
 Based on EUDAMED requirements, a BUDI can be initiated using a Manufacturer Single Registration Number (SRN).
 An SRN is generated by EUDAMED once a manufacturer is registered in EUDAMED as an Economic Operator.
 Approved certificated information must be added to the submission package before a BUDI can be submitted for approval to EUDAMED.

-The image to the right represents a sample workflow for using a product lifecycle management (PLM) system to address BUDI creation, storage, and submission.
+The image above represents a sample workflow for using a product lifecycle management (PLM) system to address BUDI creation, storage, and submission.

 The Basic UDI-DI will not be labelled on packaging or in the supply chain; instead it is a regulatory identifier used in the Declaration of Conformity (DoC), technical documentation, Free Sales certificates, and in the Summary of Safety and Clinical Performance (SSCP).

 EUDAMED will be the EU MDR-specific database, centrally collecting information about medical devices.
 In addition to the Basic UDI-DI, there are also the device identifier (UDI-DI) and production identifier (UDI-PI).
 A single Basic UDI-DI can be linked to multiple UDI-DIs, while a UDI-DI can be linked to only one Basic UDI-DI.